 The previous exercise taught you that thoughts arise spontaneously and flow in an apparently endless stream.
 Know that thoughts arise as a consequence of the stimuli your mind is constantly receiving through your body's five senses.
-As you have discovered from the previous exercise, the thought process can be stopped by an act of disciplined effort, but always the flow of thoughts begins again.
+As you have discovered from the previous exercise, the thought process can be stopped by an act of disciplined effort. to wolf aft eyewle tud thoughts begins again.